-France seems to present fresh faces every World Cup with an extensive talent pool.
-At the same time, some of its veterans — Lloris, Benzema, Griezmann — are too indispensable to replace.
-Here’s a list of the eleven most capped players from Les Bleus.
+With an extensive talent pool, it seems like France presents fresh faces every World Cup.
+At the same time, some of its veterans are too indispensable to replace.
+Here's a list of the eleven most capped players from Les Bleus.

 Lilian Thuram, 142

-With 142 games played, Lilian Thuram is the most capped French player to date.
-An industrious defender, he played an important role in helping France secure its first World Cup in 1998 where he earned the Bronze Ball.
-He also won the Euro in 2000 and a Confederations Cup, before going to play in 2006 World Cup finals and Euro 2004 and 2008, the latter as captain.
+With 142 games played, Lilian Thuram is the second most-capped French player to date.
+An industrious defender, he played an important role in helping France secure its first World Cup in 1998, where he earned the Bronze Ball.
+He also won the Euro in 2000 and a Confederations Cup before playing as captain in the 2006 World Cup finals and Euro 2004 and 2008.

 Thierry Henry, 123

-‘The King’ as Arsenal fans called him, Thierry Henry earned 123 caps over his 13-year international career, notching a team record 51 goals and winning both a World Cup in 1998 and the Euros in 2000.
-The combination of Henry’s pace, dribbling and finishing skills made him a defensive nightmare at both international and club level.
+‘The King' as Arsenal fans called him, Thierry Henry earned 123 caps over his 13-year international career, notching a team record 51 and winning both a World Cup in 1998 and the Euros in 2000.
+The combination of Henry's pace, dribbling, and finishing skills made him a defensive nightmare at both international and club levels.
+In September 2023, Henry took over as head coach of France's U-21 team.

 Marcel Desailly, 116